jforget/raku-Hamilton2/README.md

 Installation
 ============

-You will need Raku, SQLite and GD, plus the following modules:
+You will need Raku, SQLite and `libgd`, plus the following modules:

 * DBIish
-* Bailador
+* Bailador or Cro
 * Template::Anti
 * Inline::Perl5
 * List::Util

-and the Perl 5 Graph.pm and GD.pm modules (not the Raku GD module).
+* GD
+* Graph

 Some assembly required.
 After downloading  the project, you must enter the  pathname of  the  SQLite  database in  `lib/db-conf-sql.rakumod`.